lit/lit/packages/lit-virtualizer/CONTRIBUTING.md

 ### Integration and Unit

-Karma with Mocha and Chai is used for integration and unit testing.
+Web Test Runner with Mocha and Chai is used for integration and unit testing.
 Run `npm run test` to run these suites.

 ### Screenshots